 Q2.
 Am I more at risk of breast cancer if I have breast implants?
 There is little or no convincing scientific evidence to show implants increase breast cancer risk.
 However, breast implants may make breast cancer harder to detect.
-There is also evidence that breast reconstruction after cancer treatment carries an increased risk of breast cancer recurrence, whether or not implants are involved.
+There is also no evidence that breast reconstruction after cancer treatment carries an increased risk of breast cancer recurrence, whether or not implants are involved.
 Certain types of “textured” breast implants (no longer available in the EU or UK) slightly increase the risk of a rare type of lymphoma.

 Q3.
 Is being overweight a breast cancer risk?
 Yes, being overweight when women have reached the menopause is a risk factor for breast cancer.

 Q4.
 Is it true that I’m more at risk if I don’t have children?
 Yes.
 There is considerable evidence to show that women who haven’t given birth have an increased risk of breast cancer, compared to those who’ve given birth before the age of 30.
 Having more children and at a younger age reduces risk even more.